kennyfrc/cami.js/README.md

 Below are a couple of examples: counter & client-side form validation.

-Just copy paste the following an HTML file and open it in your browser:
+Just copy-paste the code into an HTML file and open it in your browser.

 ```html
 <!DOCTYPE html>